-Credit card interest rates have been rising steadily for several years, with the average annual percentage rate (APR) on interest-bearing accounts reaching 17 percent in 2019, according to the Federal Reserve.
-Little wonder there’s a booming market for fraudsters peddling phony promises to reduce your credit card rates, slash interest payments and help you pay down big balances.
+The average annual percentage rate (APR) on interest-bearing credit card accounts was 16.4 percent in November 2021, according to Federal Reserve data, up more than 3 points from a decade earlier.
+Little wonder there’s a booming market for scammers peddling phony promises to reduce your credit card rates, slash interest payments and help you pay down big balances.

 Other callers say they’re from debt-relief companies with insider know-how in negotiating lower rates with card providers.
-They’ll charge fees in the hundreds or even thousands of dollars for things you can do yourself, like transfer your balance to a lower-rate card or sign you up for a new card with a limited-time 0 percent APR.
+They’ll charge hefty fees — one Florida operation shut down by federal regulators in February 2022 was charging customers as much as $4,995 up front, according to the Federal Trade Commission (FTC) — for things you can do yourself, like transfer your balance to a lower-rate card or sign you up for a new card with a limited-time 0 percent APR.

 And they may neglect to tell you these moves can mean hefty bank or transaction fees.

-The Federal Trade Commission (FTC) has shut down several such robocall schemes in recent years — one of which particularly targeted seniors, the agency says.
+The FTC has busted several such robocall schemes in recent years, one of which the agency says particularly targeted older adults.
 Even consumers who turned down suspicious rate-reduction pitches often learned later that the companies had used their information to apply for multiple credit cards.

 “You have just as much clout with your credit card issuer as these [debt-relief] companies," the FTC says.
 If you want to try to lower your interest rate, call the customer-service number on the back of your credit card and ask.